 Change how you get involved in sport - be a sports leader, sports scientist, referee, and learn how to coach others in primary and secondary schools.

 Are you interested in how Science, Technology, Engineering and Maths (STEM) are used in the real world?
-Combined, the STEM subjects influence and impact on every aspect of modern life and work, and in this new specialism for 2019 we plan to investigate how STEM is used across a range of careers as well as take part in our own experiments and design challenges.
+Combined, the STEM subjects influence and impact on every aspect of modern life and work, and in this new specialism we plan to investigate how STEM is used across a range of careers as well as take part in our own experiments and design challenges.